jodot/jodot/README.md

 The more Jodot duties are shared by its users, the more useful it will become.
 Help grow Jodot's usefulness by sharing duties that you had composed.
-You can share a Jodot duty by:

-1. Making it available on npm with the [@jodot scope]
-2. Specifying "jodot" as a dependency within its package.json.
+You can share a Jodot duty by specifying "jodot" as a dependency within its package.json.

 Temporarily caveats
 ===================